ahills60/MatlabUtils/README.md

 #### latexit
 The function `latexit` converts the given variable and returns the LaTeX representation of that object.
 The LaTeX script is also copied into the clipboard for pasting elsewhere.

+#### writecsv
+The function `writecsv` writes a cell object to a given filename.
+The expected usage is `writecsv(FILENAME, INPUT_VARIABLE)`.
+If the given input variable is not a cell object, the function calls MATLAB's `csvwrite` function.

 ### Utilities
 Currently, there is a group of scripts that create high resolution video.